moorepants/dissertation/physicalparameters.rst

 .. rubric:: Footnotes

+.. [#missing] Only one image of the Rigid bicycle is shown, even though it was measured in two slightly different configurations.

 .. [#weight] This is actually the same rider: I gained some weight after drinking all that good beer in the Netherlands!

-.. [#leastsquares] Alternatively, the three lines can be treated as an over determined linear system and the least squares method is used to find a unique solution.
+.. [#leastsquares] Alternatively, the three lines can be treated as an over determined linear system and the least squares method used to find a unique solution.
 This solution is not the same as the triangle centroid method.
-The solution with the higher accuracy would likely be the preferred one.
+The solution with the higher accuracy would be the preferred one.

 .. [#steertorque] See Chapter :ref:`davisbicycle`.

 .. [#clamps] The Davis clamp was a bit larger relative to forks with no handlebars.
-This may have decreased the accuracy of the related measurments.
+This may have decreased the accuracy of the related measurements.

 .. [#rod] A different rod was used for the Delft and Davis Bicycles.

+.. [#gyroloc] The gyro should have been attached as close to the pivot point as possible to minimize additional inertia, but the weight of the gyro is still quite negligible.

+.. [#compoundrod] I should have used a edge rather than a rod for the pivot, as the period for a pendulum about a point contact edge is different than that about a rod of non-negligble diameter.
+The radius of this rod was about 3 mm which is neglible to the pendulum length of about 300 mm.

 .. [#f1] These dimensions are not necessary for the provided methods, but are necessary to build the grid point system.
 Early on they were used to